campwill/exif-viewer/README.md

 Web-based python tool that collects and reports Exif Tag values for uploaded images.

 ## Current Deployment
-An example of this tool is currently deployed on [PythonAnywhere](http://willcamp.pythonanywhere.com/).
+As of 7/12/2023, an example of this tool is currently deployed on [PythonAnywhere](http://willcamp.pythonanywhere.com/).